 - Learn how to create management systems and infrastructure that make problems visible and engage team members at all levels in a rigorous problem-solving and continuous-improvement process

 - Complete an assessment of your organization, revealing gaps in terms of its leadership, technical, and human systems that need to be addressed in order to build a lean culture

 - Develop a clear action plan to address the prioritized gaps utilizing hoshin kanri and A3 tools

 Who Should Attend:

-CEOs, Presidents, Vice-Presidents, Executive Leaders, General Managers, Lean Leaders, and any one facilitating change within your organization who understands the importance of going beyond tools to creating effective management systems and processes in order to set the basis for creating a sustainable lean culture.
+CEOs, presidents, vice presidents, executive leaders, general managers, lean leaders, and anyone facilitating change within your organization who understands the importance of going beyond tools to create effective management systems and processes to set the basis for creating a sustainable lean culture.

 To maximize your learning experience we recommend that prior to attending this program you take following workshop or have a good understanding of the concepts presented within it.